Meinrad Craighead: Crow Mother and the Dog God

 352 pages, smythe-sewn casebound book, with jacket.
 Size: 10 x 10½ in.
 Approximately 250 full-color and black-and-white reproductions.
 Chronology with photographs, list of plates and index.

-Craighead has devoted her life to contemplation, prayer, and art.
-Her images are both figurative and abstract; she works in both black-and-white and color.
+Craighead devoted her life to contemplation, prayer, and art.
+Her images are both figurative and abstract; she worked in both black-and-white and color.
 Animals figure prominently in her work, as do dream figures and the artist herself in various manifestations.
 Oftentimes her images relate journeys she has taken, either on this earth or in waking or sleeping dreams.
 Many times, her paintings are accompanied by her own telling of these stories, and as a writer, Craighead has the ability to move us as deeply as her images do.

 This retrospective conveys Craighead's enormous body of work from her long career.
 It is a tribute to an important visionary, a fine artist, and an inspiring life.
 Essays by Rosemary Davies, a writer who first met Craighead at Stanbrook Abbey; Virginia Beane Rutter, a Jungian analyst and the author of Embracing Persephone and Celebrating Girls; and Eugenia Parry, an art historian and the author of numerous books and essays about art and photography, discuss Meinrad Craighead's work with subtlety and insight.